-Details must be retained for 28 days by the business and must be compliant with GDPR.
+Details must be retained for 28 days.
 This information must be recorded for both walk-ins and pre-bookings.

 Bookings

 Encourage bookings rather than walk-ins and allocate specific times people will spend in the restaurant.
 Doing so will assist physical distancing, contact tracing and maximise revenue.